Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 The vec2vec paper (arXiv:2505.12540) argues that diverse models converge to similar geometric structures in their latent spaces.
 Our observations support this:

-1. **The error fringes are geometric invariants**—they appear regardless of initialization
+1. **The error fringes are geometric invariants**, they appear regardless of initialization
-2. **The pump cycle is universal**—it emerges from the MSE loss structure, not model specifics
+2. **The pump cycle is universal**, it emerges from the MSE loss structure, not model specifics
-3. **The equipotential surfaces follow physical laws**—they're shaped by gradient flow, not arbitrary
+3. **The equipotential surfaces follow physical laws**, they're shaped by gradient flow, not arbitrary

 This suggests the latent space has intrinsic geometry determined by the task, not the architecture.